EspressoAdvice.comUpdated May 2026

 A common mistake is spending most of the budget on an impressive machine while pairing it with a budget grinder.
 The grinder is where the money matters most.
 Espresso extraction depends on consistent grind particle size, and cheap grinders produce inconsistent results that make dialling in impossible.

 The evidence is clear: an expensive machine with a budget grinder loses to a mid-range machine with a quality grinder.
+Our grinder vs machine budget guide breaks this down in detail.
 Cheap grinders can't grind fine enough or adjust precisely enough.
 You'll hit a quality ceiling fast no matter how good your machine is.

 Giving up too early